 This simple dramatic plot line that Christ’s consort was named Sophia is one that is profoundly baffling.
 We have to remember that aside from the early Christian writers, called hereseologists, damning reviews of this brief gnostic experiment of the first few centuries CE, it has only been about forty years that the vast majority of rare early gnostic texts have been available for us to gain a far greater understanding of what was happening with this religious system.
 It is like we are going through progressive stages of integrating the significance of this movement as these new documents are assimilated.
 Because the gnostic tradition were so demonized, it is hard to pull it out from behind its severely damaged reputation.

-What is just as awkward as this Jesus anomaly, from my research, I have found references to what is generally known as the gnostic system (especially the earliest Sethinan system) is a more complex and more original theology than what was later handed down to us by the Roman Christian orthodox tradition.
+What is just as awkward as this Jesus anomaly, from my research, is that I what is generally known as the gnostic system (especially the earliest Sethinan system) is a more complex and potentially more original theology than what was later handed down to us by the Roman Christian orthodox tradition.
 In the same way, this Gnostic Jesus is likely to be a more original expression of this savior figure than the Jesus who emerged in a more adapted fashion with the four gospels through the Petrine-based Roman system.
-(11) This leads to the extremely difficult finding that the very personhood of Jesus may have had a more original historical identity, whose real life footprint was more in line with the character of the Gnostic Jesus than of the later, less cosmological Jesus of the four gospels.
-Hence, as we will consider in these posts, this idea of the Deep Christ is less anchored in how he appears in the more Roman-approved version found within the New Testament, and instead looks towards how he is presented within this new dispensation of wisdom teachings, where he came “not for us, but for her (Sophia) who came for us.”
-(12)
+(12) This leads to the extremely difficult finding that the very personhood of Jesus may have had a more original historical identity, whose real life footprint was more in line with the character of the Gnostic Jesus than of the later, less cosmological Jesus of the four gospels.
+The idea of the deep Christ is that thje Jesus as depicted in the Gnostic texts points to how he might have appeared in first century, prior to the rise of both the Gnostic and Christian traditions.
+Hence, as we will consider in these posts, we are tracking clues to a Jesus who is less anchored in how he appears in the more Roman-approved version found within the New Testament, and instead looks towards how he is presented within a new dispensation of wisdom teachings, where he came “not for us, but for her (Sophia) who came for us.”
+(13)

 On Myth and History